hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 #### # Admin Login in public purpose
 ![Musrenbang 2019](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%231%20Musrenbang/%231bad5.PNG)
-When arrive in home page users will welcome by greeting from institution and login menu for admin.
+When arrive in home page, users will welcome by greeting from institution and login menu for admin.

 `Need separate page between public users and admin user.
 Public users are most number than admin user,so public must presidence over.Moreover login menu for admin placed in different website for public use.`